jarcher-sdev-classes/hashtables-warmup/README.md

 With the above modifications in place, you should now conduct an experiment to gauge the impact of various load factors on your hash table's operational performance and spatial efficiency.
 For each load factor from 10% to 90% (e.g., every 10%), do the following:

 Populate your hash table with a predetermined quantity of elements:
-- A text file has been provided for this experiment in the files/ directory
+- A text file has been provided to help with the experiment.
+It is located in the files/ directory.
-- Loop over each of the words in the file and add them to the hash table
+- You should loop over each of the words in the file and add them to the hash table.

 Then record the following data points on the Java console: